-“I bet you would,” thought Benjamin, who had practiced these lines well on many women—and on some men too, but with greater relish.
-He knew what they all wanted and was sure that they were not going to get it, but some deep part of him needed to lure them, needed them to feel that their pleasure was within their grasp, that they were about to gain that ultimate prize that he himself could never now have.
+“I bet you would,” thought Benjamin, who practised these lines well on many women—and on some men too, but with greater relish.
+He knew what they all wanted and was sure that they were not going to get it, but some deep part of him needed to lure them, needed them to feel that their pleasure was within grasp, that they were about to gain that ultimate prize that he himself could never now have.
 He wanted them to somehow pay for what had happened to him.

 A little later, Melanie typed: “Why haven’t you got any recent pictures on your profile?”

 “Don’t get my picture taken much.
 That one of me on holiday was the last one.”